 While work is scheduled to accommodate volunteers, those wishing to participate in the program will be asked to contribute a minimum of eight hours per month.
 If a volunteer has a scheduling conflict or is unable to meet any commitments, a supervisor or one of the program coordinators should be contacted as soon as possible.

 Volunteers are asked to consider their volunteerism a serious commitment and be supportive of city government.
 Volunteers should maintain confidentiality in all issues pertinent to residents and records with which they deal during the course of their duties.

 Staff Responsibilities to Volunteers

-The staff is eager to ensure volunteerism at the police department is an enjoyable and rewarding experience.
+The staff is eager to ensure volunteering at the police department is an enjoyable and rewarding experience.
 Volunteers will be placed in jobs suitable to their interests and skills.
-Following placement volunteers will receive appropriate training and supervision.
+Following placement, volunteers will receive appropriate training and supervision.
 Supervisors maintain accurate records of time donated by each volunteer and their duties.
 Coordinators and supervisors will work to accommodate requests to change volunteer’s assignments on request.

 If you request or want more information please email Officer Mike Cassata or call (972) 721-7778.